dioxfile/ns-2.34-allinone/README.md

 ## WARNING -> Before starting the installation of NS-2, install the following programs via apt-get:
 ##### ```$ sudo apt-get update && sudo apt-get install build-essential autoconf automake libxmu-dev xorg-dev gcc g++```

-# NS-2 bugs free installation, and with OLSR (UM-OLSR) Protocol Developed by Francisco J. Ros from Murcia University!!!
+# NS-2 bugs-free installation, and with OLSR (UM-OLSR) Protocol Developed by Francisco J. Ros from Murcia University!!!

 1. Introduction
 ----------------

-Ns-allinone is a package which contains required components and some of optional components used in running ns.
-The package contains an "install" script to automatically configure, compile and install these components.
+Ns-allinone is a package that contains required components and some of the optional components used in running ns.
+The package contains an "install" script to configure, compile, and install these components automatically.
 If you haven't installed ns before and want to quickly try ns out, ns-allinone may be easier than getting all the pieces by hand.

-Currently the package contains:
+Currently, the package contains:

 - Tcl       Tcl release 8.4.18    (required component)
 - Tk        Tk release 8.4.18     (required component)